MICHAEL DE BONO FINE ART

 I wondered about who created it, three centuries ago, and why I rarely saw contemporary artists using similar skills.

-I met some nice people, but they didn't appear to know the answers to my questions about draftsmanship, technique and composition.
+I met some very nice people, but they didn't appear to know the answers to my questions about draftsmanship, technique and composition.
 Some didn't care.

 I talked with students and saw their work.
 Although many of them wished to learn technique, they informed me that it wasn't taught.
-Theory reigned supreme.
+Theory alone reigned supreme.

 As a result they could talk about art but they lacked the skills to fully realise their aesthetic intentions.
 This was a disappointment to them which they expressed to me privately.

 To paint like the Old Masters was more important to me.
-Theory is the counterpart of practice which can be developed by working, reading and reflection.
+Their work was simply astonishing to me.

 Working day jobs while trying to rediscover the methods of the Old Masters in my spare time was a challenge.